cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/boids.md

 A pleasant sideeffect of this approach however is that it causes the boids to have some more unique flourishes and gives depth to their behaviour.

 ## Optimizations
-Naively checking for nearby boids runs in quadratic time, but the question is can we do better than (LATEX HERE) O(N^2)?
+Naively checking for nearby boids runs in quadratic time, but the question is can we do better than $O(N^{2})$?

 ### Spatial Hashing
-Turns out that O(N) is possible!
+Turns out that $O(N)$ is possible!
 So how do we achieve it?
 Well it's quite simple with a concept known as spatial hashing.
 We will divide the screen into a set of grids and assign each boid to the grid that it's currently in.
 Now when doing neighbour lookups only nearby grid cells need to be checked for neighbouring boids.

 ### Quadtree
-While O(N log(N)) so technically slower than spatial hashing it is both much more interesting and works much better on sparse maps as it has a varying resolution.
+While $O(N\ log(N))$ so technically slower than spatial hashing it is both much more interesting and works much better on sparse maps as it has a varying resolution.
 It defines nonuniform cells that the boids could be in and only searches for nearby boids from nearby cells.

 #### Structure of a Quadtree
 A quadtree is akin to a binary tree but with a branching factor of 4 as the name suggests.
 This gives a way to systematically partition two dimensional space: when there more than a certain number of boids in a region, split up the region into four quadrants, and recursively apply this process to each of the quadrants.